TomF777/CS50/README.md

 This is CS50 (aka CS50x through edX), Harvard University's introduction to the intellectual enterprises of computer science and the art of programming.

-All program codes in this repo were developed by myself as a solutions for problem tasks during the CS50 course.
+This repo includes codes which were developed by myself as a solutions for problem tasks during the CS50 course.
 <br>
 <br>
-**CS50 library usage:**
+**CS50 library usage for C language:**

 To use examples with CS50 library, download latest version: https://github.com/cs50/libcs50/releases